DevHanza/TelegramYTDLBot/README.md

 You can choose not to use this service.\
 But then you won't be able  to **upload files up to 2000 MB** and get these [features](https://core.telegram.org/bots/api#using-a-local-bot-api-server).

 - Generate your instructions from [here](https://tdlib.github.io/telegram-bot-api/build.html).
+(This step might take upto 20 mins.)
 - Go to:
 - ```
   cd telegram-bot-api/bin